What Do Dental Hygienist Do?

 The table below shows some of the most common industries where those employed in this career field work.

-Those thinking about becoming a Dental Hygienist might also be interested in the following careers:
+Those interested in being a Dental Hygienist may also be interested in:

 Those who work as a Dental Hygienist sometimes switch careers to one of these choices: